vsi-lab/.github/profile/README.md

-## Welcome to VSILab! 👋
+## Welcome to VSI Lab!

 We are the Vision Systems and Intelligence (VSI) Laboratory at the University of Arizona.
-Our laboratory aims to develop deep learning systems that utilize computationally efficient models designed specifically for embedded computer vision systems and medical imaging applications.
-Our focus extends to exploring the development of intelligent systems for a diverse range of applications, including unmanned vehicles, healthcare, emotion analysis, hyperspectral imaging, and surgical AI systems.
+Our laboratory aims to develop robust and efficient deep learning systems for computer vision and medical imaging, focusing on creating intelligent systems optimized for resource-constrained environments.